2Ryo1/11401_CS203A/AssignmentIV/README.md

 - Document your findings in the `README.md`:
     - Include tables or charts showing index distributions.
     - Analyze collision rates and uniformity of the hash function.
-- First
-    - Run it with the initial (unmodified) code.
-(At this point, since c did not work correctly in the existing Makefile.bat, change c23 on line 9 to c2x.)

 ### 4. Error Handling
 - Ensure your code handles edge cases gracefully (e.g., empty strings, zero table size).
 - Validate inputs where necessary and provide meaningful error messages.